Covent Garden

 Houghton Square, WC2B Houghton Square is a road in the SW9 postcode area (Aldwych)

-Houghton Street, WC2A Houghton Street is a street which has been ’demoted’ over time (Westminster)
+Houghton Street, WC2A Houghton Street is a street which has been ’demoted’ over time (Aldwych)

-Hudson House, WC2E Hudson House is a block on Tavistock Street (Westminster)
+Hudson House, WC2R Hudson House is a block on Tavistock Street (Covent Garden)

-Huguenot House, WC2H Huguenot House is a block on Panton Street (Westminster)
+Huguenot House, WC2H Huguenot House is a block on Panton Street (Leicester Square)

-India House, WC2B India House is a block on Aldwych (Westminster)
+India House, WC2B India House is a block on Aldwych (Aldwych)

-India Place, WC2B India Place is a small alleyway leading from Aldwych (Westminster)
+India Place, WC2B India Place is a small alleyway leading from Aldwych (Aldwych)

 Isis House, WC1A Isis House is a building on New Oxford Street (St Giles)